mwszekely/preact-prop-helpers/README.md

            // This can be used to track when the user navigates between rows for any reason
            onTabbableIndexChange: setTabbableRow,
        },
+       // `useSingleSelection` is a separate hook that you can call with these parameters:
+       singleSelectionParameters: {
+           // When a child is selected, it is indicated with this ARIA attribute:
+           ariaPropName: "aria-checked",
+           // Are children selected when they are activated (e.g. clicked), or focused (e.g. tabbed to)?
+           selectionMode: "focus"
+       },
+       // (etc. etc.)
        typeaheadNavigationParameters: {
            // Determines how children are searched for (`Intl.Collator`)
            collator: null,